Deployment strategies

 Here is an example service file (usually created in/lib/systemd/system/pocketbase.service

-):[Unit] Description = pocketbase [Service] Type = simple User = root Group = root LimitNOFILE = 4096 Restart = always RestartSec = 5s StandardOutput = append:/root/pb/errors.log StandardError = append:/root/pb/errors.log ExecStart = /root/pb/pocketbase serve yourdomain.com [Install] WantedBy = multi-user.target
+):[Unit] Description = pocketbase [Service] Type = simple User = root Group = root LimitNOFILE = 4096 Restart = always RestartSec = 5s StandardOutput = append:/root/pb/std.log StandardError = append:/root/pb/std.log ExecStart = /root/pb/pocketbase serve yourdomain.com [Install] WantedBy = multi-user.target

 After that we just have to enable it and start the service using